Vice President JD Vance Announces AI-Powered Border Security Plan in Texas

 Vice President JD Vance announced Wednesday that the U.S. will deploy artificial intelligence technology along the southern border, calling it a critical tool for strengthening border enforcement and enhancing national security.

-Vance laid out the administration’s approach at a joint press conference near Eagle Pass, Texas, alongside Defense Secretary Pete Hegseth and National Security Director Tulsi Gabbard.
+Vance laid out the administration’s approach at a joint press conference near Eagle Pass, Texas, alongside Defense Secretary Pete Hegseth and Director of National Intelligence Tulsi Gabbard.

 Vance described the effort as a necessary step to secure the country from both unauthorized migration and transnational criminal activity.

 “More resources are coming to this border.
-We are dedicated to securing it.”“Border security is national security,” Hegseth declared, underscoring the administration’s stance that border control is integral to protecting the country from external threats.
+We are dedicated to securing it.”
+Hegseth also framed border security as national security, underscoring the administration’s stance that border control is integral to protecting the country from external threats.

-National Security Director Tulsi Gabbard took a sharp stance on the issue, warning that the current border situation poses a significant national security risk.
+Director of National Intelligence Tulsi Gabbard took a sharp stance on the issue, warning that the current border situation posed a significant national security risk.

-Vance described the AI system as a network of cameras and movement-based alert systems but admitted it could be triggered by an animal — or a migrant carrying a gun.
+Vance described the AI system as a network of cameras and movement-based alert systems, while acknowledging that the system could be triggered by an animal, by routine activity, or by a migrant carrying a gun.
 He did not specify how it would distinguish routine activity from real threats or what safeguards, if any, would prevent false alarms.

 Some experts caution that the program may not remain confined to the border, raising concerns that similar surveillance tools could be deployed in domestic law enforcement or broader government monitoring.